qiuxintao101/cobra/docs/detail.rst

 Troubleshooting
 ************************************************************

-We tried to cover all cases for which *CoBRA* may fail, so please post an issue on our `Bitbucket Issue Tracker <https://bitbucket.org/cfce/cobra/issues>`_ if you believe you found a new problem.
+If an issue running *CoBRA* is encountered and you do not find a solution here, please post an issue on our `Bitbucket Issue Tracker <https://bitbucket.org/cfce/cobra/issues>`_ .

 Common errors
 ================

-We here provide a list of some of the errors that can happen and that users reported to us.
-This list will be extended whenever a new problem has been reported.
+Here are some common errors that users have encountered and reported.

 1. Error in rule ``bedtools_intersect``